cpalermo-82/MT-website-v2/content/event/20250724/index.md

 **Immersive experiences may influence votes more than facts do.**

 A Swiss study found that VR presentations led to more positive votes, regardless of negative framing.
 VR’s immersiveness can override content, influencing political decisions through experience.
-Most participants using VR did not detect whether the content was pro or con. https://www.psychologytoday.com/us/blog/vrtual-societies/202507/virtual-reality-at-the-ballot-box
+Most participants using VR did not detect whether the content was pro or con.

-Read the whole blog at **Psychologytoday.com's VRtual Societies** (https://www.psychologytoday.com/us/blog/vrtual-societies/)
+Read the whole blog at **VRtual Societies** (https://www.psychologytoday.com/us/blog/vrtual-societies/202507/virtual-reality-at-the-ballot-box)